20 Tips for IELTS Success

 IELTS Speaking Tips...

 19. Remember that you are not being tested on your general knowledge but on your ability to communicate effectively.
+So if you sometimes need to imagine something and then describe it, feel free to do so.

 20. Organise and link your ideas and sentences appropriately, talking clearly at normal speed and using a wide range of structures and vocabulary.
+Do not try to mimic an accent.
+Speak naturally.